 After proper treatment, you should feel better within 48 hours.
 You’ll also need close follow-up care by an ophthalmologist, due to the danger of the abrasion progressing to an ulcer or contracting a bacterial infection, both of which can lead to diminished or lost sight.

-To find a medical professional to treat your corneal abrasion, please download the iTriage app or log onto www.iTriageHealth.com to search for a provider near you.
+To find nearby care to treat your corneal abrasion, download the free iTriage app or visit iTriage online.